mahesh553/Resumefinal/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes
+3. Follow TypeScript and ESLint guidelines
-4. Push to the branch
+4. Write tests for new features
-5. Create a Pull Request
+5. Submit a Pull Request

 ---

-Built with ❤️ by the QoderResume Team
+**Built with ❤️ for job seekers worldwide**